hypertext-live/alpha/README.md

 ## Community

-A place for the community to discuss and share bug reports and feature requests.
+A place for the community to discuss, report bugs and create feature requests.